Nashville-Public-Library/circll/README.md

 # circll
-Circulation client for Nashville Public Library / Limitless Libraries circulation staff using SIP2 and CarlXAPIs
-## The following documention outlines print configuration settings for the Firefox browser while using the CIRCLL Web Client.
+Circulation client for Nashville Public Library / Limitless Libraries circulation staff using SIP2 and CarlXAPIs **The following documention outlines print configuration settings for the Firefox browser while using the CIRCLL Web Client**

 **1. To set automatic printing:**
   * Type **about:config** into the address bar.